 The fibers in dryer sheets are infused with fragrances.
 When they heat up in the dryer, the fragrance is released and infused into your clothes, giving them a sexy scent.

 Speaking of which—are you bored with laundry that smells like…laundry?
 We don’t blame you.
-That’s why we made luxury scented dryer sheets with natural and responsibly sourced ingredients like Australian sandalwood, Indonesian patchouli, and Alaskan cedarwood.
+That’s why we made luxury scented dryer sheets with natural and responsibly sourced ingredients like Australian Sandalwood, Indonesian Patchouli, and Siberian Pine.

 Prevent Static Cling

 Dryer sheets minimize static cling by absorbing static electricity that forms when fabrics rub against each other during your dryer cycle.
 They neutralize the positive and negative electrons that make clothes cling together.

 Dryer sheets relax the fibers of your clothes as they dry, reducing the risk of wrinkles.
 That means you can waste less time ironing.

 Dryer sheets release a tiny amount of fabric softener onto your laundry as it dries, leaving them as soft and fluffy as a cloud when the cycle is finished.

 Prevent Pet Hair and Lint Buildup

 By reducing static electricity, dryer sheets prevent pet hair and lint from sticking to your clothes.